howdyai/botkit/docs/readme.md

 | message   | message object containing {user: userId} of the user you would like to start a conversation with
 | callback  | a callback function in the form of  function(err,conversation) { ... }

 `startPrivateConversation()` is a function that initiates a conversation with a specific user.
-Note function is currently *Slack-only!*
+Note that this function only works on platforms with multiple channels where there are public and private channels, like Slack, Microsoft Teams and Cisco Spark.

 #### bot.createConversation()
 | Argument | Description